Blond:ish: Performances

-On 1 February 2022, it was announced that BLOND:ISH would perform at the 2022 SXM Festival on the Caribbean island of Saint Martin/Sint Maarten in March of 2022.
+On 1 February 2022, it was announced that BLOND:ISH would perform at the 2022 SXM Festival on the Caribbean island of Saint Martin/Sint Maarten in March 2022.

-Under the ABRACADABRA label, BLOND:ISH released a remix of "Sorry", on which Madonna is credited.

 In 2024 BLOND:ISH performed at the Yuma Tent at Coachella, Rock in Rio, and Tomorrowland festival.

-On 3 December 2024, it was announced that BLOND:ISH would perform at Electric Forest in June of 2025.
+On 3 December 2024, it was announced that BLOND:ISH would perform at Electric Forest in June 2025.

 Abracadabra

-In 2017, BLOND:ISH launched their record label, brand, and party ABRACADABRA, a self-described "female-powered collective" for music and art, which has given BLOND:ISH the opportunity to collaborate with various artists and explore creative endeavors within the electronic music landscape.
+In 2017, BLOND:ISH launched her record label, brand, and event series ABRACADABRA.
 Under the ABRACADABRA brand they have held brand events in Miami and New York.
 The label hosted an ABRACADABRA stage at Tomorrowland in 2018, taking over the LEAF stage for both Saturdays of the festival.
-In 2020, the label launched the ABRACADABRA TV channel on Twitch to stream live music performances and "self-love programming" during the height of the COVID-19 lockdown.The intended goal of the venture is to guide community towards a "Happy Happy world" as she refers to it.
+In 2020, the label launched the ABRACADABRA TV channel on Twitch to stream live music performances during the COVID-19 lockdown.

+In 2025, Abracadabra held an 11-week headline residency at Pacha Ibiza, running every Wednesday from May through July.
+Billboard described the residency as "a landmark moment" for the venue.
+The residency returned for a second season in 2026.
+Events have also been held in Miami, New York City, Los Angeles, Tulum, Paris, Buenos Aires, and Mykonos.

 Bye Bye Plastic Foundation

-Bakos is responsible for the creation of the Bye Bye Plastic Foundation in January 2020 and its #PlasticFreeParty Movement to promote sustainability in the music industry.
+Bakos co-founded the Bye Bye Plastic Foundation with Camille Guitteau in January 2020, along with its #PlasticFreeParty movement to promote sustainability in the music industry.
 The charity aims to eliminate single-use plastics from the music industry by 2025 by promoting eco-riders for artists and providing resources for promoters to encourage sustainable practices.

-In addition the charity advocates for sustainable clubbing and festival practices.
+The organization's Eco-Rider, a sustainability clause for touring artists' performance contracts, has been adopted by more than 1,500 DJs, preventing over 325,000 single-use plastic bottles from circulation.
+In September 2025, Bye Bye Plastic launched the Zero Plastic Club: NYC initiative during Climate Week NYC, with the goal of eliminating 42 tons of annual plastic waste from New York's nightlife industry.